sjw-steven/u3a-theme/README.md

     enter the header.ph/index.php and other files, and edit the code in the file will overwrite the corresponding parent theme location code

 # Deployment

-To modify the code of the production environment, you first need to install the local development environment of vagrant+centos7.3+php8.1+mysql5.7.30+nginx1.20 and other software.
+Local Environment Summary

+In order to simulate the real production environment, we use vagrant to build a local environment, which can ensure the consistency of the local environment and the online environment to the greatest extent.
+For how to build a vagrant environment, I have added a video link to guide the installation in README.md.
+The first thing to do is to install and download vagrant from the official website, as well as install the tool vitrualbox to run the linux environment download the image file required by vagrant, and use the command line to create a local environment and build the required software environment for wordpress in the configured environment, such as php, mysql, nginx, etc. In order to facilitate the development and submission of code, I choose phpstorm as the development tool.
+Configure version management in phpstorm and associate the local git repository with the github remote repositoryto easily push the code to the remote github repository

 For the construction process, refer to the following link:

 1. https://www.youtube.com/watch?v=Hgsn6wpbqsE
 2. https://www.youtube.com/watch?v=raMCF-xXVNI

 After the development environment is built, you need to use git to pull the code to the local to build the local development environment.
 After creating a directory folder locally, enter the command interface and execute the following commands:

     1, git init - create a git local library in the local directory
     2. git remote add origin main https://github.com/sjw-steven/u3a-theme.git - Add a remote repository